oldweb-today/oldweb-today/README.md

 The version of OldWeb.today works by building on and combining a number of great tools created by others, including:

-- [V86 Emulator](https://github.com/copy/v86), a Javascript x86 emulator by [Fabian](https://github.com/copy) is used to run Windows
+- [V86 Emulator](https://github.com/copy/v86), a JavaScript x86 emulator by [Fabian](https://github.com/copy) is used to run Windows
-- [Basilisk II JS Port](https://github.com/jsdf/macemu), a Javascript port of the Basilisk II emulator by [James Friend](https://jamesfriend.com.au/) is to run MacOS
+- [Basilisk II JS Port](https://github.com/jsdf/macemu), a JavaScript port of the Basilisk II emulator by [James Friend](https://jamesfriend.com.au/) is to run MacOS

-Each of these emulators were modified to support a custom Javascript network stack using picotcp created by [Emulation as a Service](https://gitlab.com/emulation-as-a-service) developer Rafael Gieshke:
+Each of these emulators were modified ([here](https://github.com/oldweb-today/macemu) and [here](https://github.com/oldweb-today/v86)) to support a custom JavaScript network stack using picotcp created by [Emulation as a Service](https://gitlab.com/emulation-as-a-service) developers Rafael Gieshke and Klaus Rechert:

 - [picotcp.js](https://gitlab.com/emulation-as-a-service/picotcp.js) - A WebAssembly build of [picotcp](https://github.com/tass-belgium/picotcp)
-- [webnetwork.js](https://gitlab.com/emulation-as-a-service/eaas-proxy/-/blob/master/webnetwork.js) - application of picotcp.js to run a web server in Javascript.
+- [webnetwork.js](https://gitlab.com/emulation-as-a-service/eaas-proxy/-/blob/master/webnetwork.js) - application of picotcp.js to run a web server in JavaScript.

 This system was further modified and integrated into OldWeb.today to connect to terminate HTTP connections from emulated browsers and respond with HTTP data from a regular `fetch()` request, either to live web or an archive source.
 Currently, only GET requests are supported and only standard Content-Length and Content-Type headers are proxied back.